-64. All members of the Treasury Management Strategy team are members of a professional accounting body.
+69. All members of the Treasury Management Strategy team are members of a professional accounting body.
 In addition, key Treasury Management officers receive in-house and externally provided training as deemed appropriate.
-Key Treasury Management officers will also be encouraged to study towards the new CIPFA and ACT joint Certificate on International Treasury Management - Public Finance.
+Key Treasury Management officers will be encouraged to study towards the replacement course for the discontinued CIPFA and ACT joint Certificate on International Treasury Management - Public Finance when it becomes available.